 (a) state the grounds for giving the notice; and

-(b) specify the day on or before which the park operator requires the long-stay tenant to give vacant possession of the agreed premises to the park operator; and
+(b) specify the day (the specified day) on or before which the park operator requires the long-stay tenant to give vacant possession of the agreed premises to the park operator; and

 (c) comply with section 38.

-(6) The day specified in the notice of termination must be at least 7 days after the day on which the notice was given to the long-stay tenant.
+(6) The specified day in the notice of termination must be at least 7 days after the day on which the notice was given to the long-stay tenant.

-(7) The day specified in the notice of termination may be —
+(7) The specified day in the notice of termination may be —

 (a) a day earlier than the last day of the fixed term of a fixed term tenancy; or